How do MN Dream Act and/or qualifying DACA students apply for benefits?

 What other documentation will be required to receive state financial aid?

-In addition to completing the MN Dream Act financial aid application and providing documentation to show students meet the criteria in the MN Dream Act or meet one of the state residency requirements after being granted DACA, students will need to submit copies of signed student and parent (if dependent for financial aid) federal tax returns forms for the previous tax year (2012 tax year for the 2013-2014 academic year, 2013 tax year for the 2014-2015 academic year).
-W2 forms are not required for tax filers unless there has been a change in marital status since the 2012 federal return was filed.
+Students will need to submit copies of signed student and parent (if dependent for financial aid) federal tax returns forms for the previous tax year (tax year 2014 for the 2015-2016 academic year).
+W2 forms are not required for tax filers unless there has been a change in marital status since the federal return was filed.
 If the student's and/or parents' income was so low they were not required to file a federal tax return, they should submit a signed statement indicating they were not required to file a federal tax return, along with any W2 statements.
 These documents will be required each year the student applies and will be used to verify the family income provided on the application.

 Applicants who have attended college for three or more years prior to the academic year for which they are applying must also submit a copy of a college transcript from each college they have attended.
 Student copies are acceptable if they are up-to-date.